privateprep/coding-space-website/src/pages/programs/experience-level.md

         textColor: "#264548"
         heading: "Students will:"
         mdContent: |-

-          * learn JavaScript
+          * learn JavaScript, HTML, CSS
           * build web-based games, animations, and applications
-          * launch their own independent projects
+          * launch their own independent projects in other languages if desired
     rightComponent:
       - type: textOnly
         textAlign: left